PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

-First, we match each of the 419 blind detections to the closest cluster of the SPT-SZ cluster catalogue.
-We then separate the detections in two sets: the detections matched to a SPT-SZ cluster with an estimated mass $M_{500}$ and redshift $z$, and the detections matched to a SPT-SZ detection without an estimated mass.
+First, we matched each of the 419 blind detections to the closest cluster of the SPT-SZ cluster catalog.
+We then separated the detections into two sets: the detections matched to a SPT-SZ cluster with an estimated mass $M_{500}$ and redshift $z$, and the detections matched to a SPT-SZ detection without an estimated mass.

-We plot the first set in the $\theta/\theta_{500}$ versus $\theta$ plane where $\theta$ is the distance between the blind candidate and the closest SPT-SZ cluster and $\theta_{500}$ is the angular radius corresponding to the published SPT-SZ mass $M_{500}$ and redshift $z$.
+We plotted the first set in the $\theta/\theta_{500}$ versus $\theta$ plane where $\theta$ is the distance between the blind candidate and the closest SPT-SZ cluster and $\theta_{500}$ is the angular radius corresponding to the published SPT-SZ mass $M_{500}$ and redshift $z$.
 The result is given in Fig.~\ref{fig:sptsz_match_withz}, which shows two clouds of detections: the detections which can be matched to an SPT-SZ cluster in the lower left corner and the detections which cannot be matched in the upper right corner.
 We define a detection as being matched to an SPT-SZ cluster if $\theta<2\, {\rm arcmin}$, or $\theta/\theta_{500}<1$ and $\theta<10\, {\rm arcmin}$.
 We label it as rank=1.
 These detections correspond to the white region.
-We also define a detection as being not matched to a SPT-SZ cluster if $\theta>10\, {\rm arcmin}$ corresponding to the dark grey regions.
+We also define a detection as not being matched to a SPT-SZ cluster if $\theta>10\, {\rm arcmin,}$ corresponding to the dark gray regions.
 We note it as rank=0.
-We then define the light grey region ($\theta/\theta_{500}>1$ and $2\, {\rm arcmin} < \theta<10\, {\rm arcmin}$) as the possibly matched clusters (rank=2).
+We then define the light gray region ($\theta/\theta_{500}>1$ and $2\, {\rm arcmin} < \theta<10\, {\rm arcmin}$) as the possibly matched clusters (rank=2).

-For the second set without an estimated mass, we associate clusters (rank=1) if $\theta<2\, {\rm arcmin}$ and we do not associate clusters (rank=0) if $\theta>10\, {\rm arcmin}$.
-The detections with $2\, {\rm arcmin} < \theta<10\, {\rm arcmin}$ are set as possibly associated (rank=2).
+For the second set without an estimated mass, we associated clusters (rank=1) if $\theta<2\, {\rm arcmin}$ and we did not associate clusters (rank=0) if $\theta>10\, {\rm arcmin}$.
+The detections with $2\, {\rm arcmin} < \theta<10\, {\rm arcmin}$ were set as possibly associated (rank=2).
 The association is shown in Fig.~\ref{fig:sptsz_match_noz}.
-Note that there is no rank=2 detection of this category (light grey area) for the matching with the SPT catalogue.
+We note that there is no rank=2 detection of this category (light gray area) for the matching with the SPT catalog.

-Finally, we check for detections matched or possibly matched (rank=1 or rank=2) to the same SPT-SZ cluster, and we keep only the closest associated detection, giving priority to rank=1 over rank=2.
-We degrade the other multiple associations from rank=1 or rank=2 to rank=3.
+Finally, we checked for detections that were matched or possibly matched (rank=1 or rank=2) to the same SPT-SZ cluster, and we kept only the closest associated detection, giving priority to rank=1 over rank=2.
+We degraded the other multiple associations from rank=1 or rank=2 to rank=3.
 They are marked as crosses in Fig.~\ref{fig:sptsz_match_withz}.
 There are no rank=3 detections in Fig.~\ref{fig:sptsz_match_noz}.
+We investigate rank=3 detections further using SIMBAD and NED in Sect.~\ref{sec:x_nedsimbad}.